How to Sustain New Sales Behaviors

 5. Reinforcement

-• Set up communication channels to help salespeople share best practices amongst their team and other territories, teams or departments
+- Forums and communication channels to help salespeople share best practices and seek advice from peers

 After the launch event ends, reinforcement falls heavily on managers.
 Managers work with their sales reps on the front line, meaning they will be the first to hold your reps accountable for using new tools and methodologies.
 Managers are also your reps first line of support when they’re struggling to apply a critical concept to their deals in a way that moves them forward at a high value.
 Ensure your managers are experts in new sales processes or methodologies.
-Enabling them to be valuable coaches should be one of your first priorities when it comes to reinforcing your sales initiative.
+Enabling managers to be valuable coaches should be one of your first priorities when it comes to reinforcing your sales initiative.